-After a good while had passed, he = saw a girl coming down the road.
-It

-She gave him a kind look, and then asked the woman if she could have him and she said "Yes."
-Then Helen gave the woman some money for keep-
+After a good while had passed, he saw a girl coming down the road.
+It was his old mistress, Helen.
+She gave him a kind look, and ther asked the woman if she could have him and she said "Yes."
+Then Helen gave the woman some money for keep ing him.

-After a long ride, he again found himself in the same old home.
+After a long ride, he again found him self in the same old home.